kurator-org/kurator-web/README.md

     git clone https://github.com/kurator-org/kurator-web.git

 #### FFDQ and QC actor libraries

+See NOTE below, these are available from Maven Central, and only need local builds if you are going to do development on them.

 The projects that make up kurator and the set of workflows standard to the production deployments are shown below with links between them to indicate the dependency graph.
 Projects are listed from left to right in the build order.